johnbillion/wp-crontrol/readme.txt

 1. Upload the `wp-crontrol` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Goto the Options->Crontrol panel to add some new cron schedules.
+1. Go to the Settings -> Crontrol panel to add some new cron schedules.
-1. Goto the Manage->Crontrol panel to see what cron entries are scheduled and to add some new ones.
+1. Go to the Tools -> Crontrol panel to see what cron entries are scheduled and to add some new ones.

 == Frequently Asked Questions ==